rainij/polynomial-regression-js/README.md

 ... x<sub>n</sub><sup>k<sub>n</sub></sup>, ...].

-There is an old version of the library `regression-multivariate-polynomial ` [![npm download][download-image]][npm-url] which is still widely used.
+There is an old version of the library `regression-multivariate-polynomial ` [![npm download][download-image-old]][npm-url-old] which is still widely used.
 If you use it I encourage you to switch from the latest version of the old library to the oldest version of the new library.
 They are supposed to be identical.

 # Installation